nickzswammer/CALC-16-Bit-Signed-Calculator/README.md

 ## Conclusion

 A big thanks needs to be given to Miguel and Malcolm for guiding us through this project and helping us during those long crucial hours at the end of the semester.
-We learned so much from this project and are extremely thankful for the opportunities our TAs and SoCET have given us to learn in such an amazing environment.
+We learned so much from this project and are extremely thankful for the opportunities our TAs and SoCET have given us to excel in such an amazing environment.